pivotal/docs-tap/tap-gui/customize/support-menu.hbs.md

 # Customize the Support menu

-This topic describes how to customize the support menu.
+This topic tells you how to customize the support menu in Tanzu Developer Portal (formerly named Tanzu Application Platform GUI).

 ## <a id="overview"></a> Overview